anibablu/node.js/README.md

 # node.js
 Node Js Preparation an Information Document for Beginners Introduction
-•	Node.js is an open source server environment.
+1. Node.js is an open source server environment.<br/>
-•	Node.js allows you to run JavaScript on the server.
+2. Node.js allows you to run JavaScript on the server.
-•	Node.js is an open source server environment
+3. Node.js is an open source server environment
-•	Node.js runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
+4. Node.js runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
-•	Node.js uses JavaScript on the server
+5. Node.js uses JavaScript on the server
-•	Node.js is Free
+6. Node.js is Free

 Why Node.js
 •	Node.js uses asynchronous programming!